robotpy/robotpy-docs/guide/testing.rst

 Unit testing robot code
 =======================

+.. warning:: Testing is currently still broken for RobotPy 2020

 pyfrc comes with robot.py extensions that support testing robot code using the py.test python testing tool.
 To run the unit tests for your robot, just run your robot.py with the following arguments: